-Alec Bradley cigars are so good, they garnered first-place honors in Cigar Aficionado in 2008 and were even named Cigar of the Week at one time.
+Alec Bradley cigars are so good; they garnered first-place honors in Cigar Aficionado in 2008 and were named Cigar of the Week once.
 They still have pride of place in most cigar surveys and polls for providing a flavor treat within a well-constructed form.
-Honduran-grown, Cuban tobacco makes its way into this stellar cigar manufactured in Honduras.
-The Honduran filler is encased in a variety of wrappers, resulting in an astonishing range of flavor categories.
+Honduran-grown Cuban tobacco makes its way into this stellar cigar manufactured in Honduras.
+The Honduran filler is encased in various wrappers, resulting in an astonishing range of flavor categories.

 Its name gives it away: Tempus Cigars Have a distinctive red-brown wrapper grown in Honduras.
 This extraordinary leaf delivers a complex coffee-pepper taste to the cigar, one with a slow burn allowing longer smoking pleasure.
 This is not a cigar for the novice or the delicate but for the cigar enthusiast who relishes a memorable smoke.
 Available in smaller 41- and 42-ring sizes for the before-dinner smoke or in substantial 49- and 52-ring sizes for a long evening over a bottle of cognac with select friends, it is difficult to overlook premium cigars like the Tempus by Alec Bradley.